 ALL DIVISIONS: Practices for all divisions may begin three weeks prior to opening day if weather/field conditions permit.

 Minor Division is for "Little League age" 7-10 year olds who are ready for more competitive games very close to full baseball rules.
 While continuing to focus on player development the training is primarily done at the practice level.
 The teams play two games per week along with a team practice.
-Games are during the week and practices are on the weekends.
-With some exceptions, full Little League rules apply to this division, ie. one exception is a 90 minute time limit for games.
-No new inning will start after 90 minutes of play.
+Games are during the week and practices are typically on the weekends.
+With some exceptions, full Little League rules apply to this division. ie. Some exceptions are a 90 minute time limit for games (no new inning will start after 90 minutes of play), a limit as to how many runs are scored per inning and a limit on how many stolen bases can be attempted per inning.

 Major Division is our most competitive level of play within the LLB structure.
 In 2016 we expanded to inter-league play with teams from Dudley and Oxford as well as our usual intra-league schedule.
 Major Division teams play 2 games during the week and practice 1 or 2 times each week as well.
 The division age level is for "Little League age" 10 - 12 year olds and some 9 year olds as well (selection to a Major team after "tryouts" and permission from Board member needed).
 Although the players will continue to grow their baseball skills and knowledge, we still focus on playing the game for fun.
 All 12 year-old players will be drafted to a Major Division roster.
 The number of 9-11 year-olds is based on available roster spots and the player "tryouts" in March.
 Inter-league play will be added again if number of teams necessitates same.